-The results covering the period April-June 2016 show that the period resulted in the fastest pace of growth in year-ended terms since mid-2012, however the second quarter performed less well than expected — missing market projections by 0.1 per cent.
+The results for the quarter April-June 2016 show that the period resulted in the fastest pace of growth in year-ended terms since mid-2012, however the second quarter performed less well than expected – missing market projections by 0.1 per cent.

-The increase was attributed to a rise in government spending, which increased by 1.9 per cent in seasonally-adjusted terms, adding 0.3 per cent to real GDP growth.
+The increase was largely due to a rise in government spending, which increased by 1.9 per cent in seasonally-adjusted terms, adding 0.3 per cent to real GDP growth.

 Public investment increased 15.5 per cent, driven by state and local general government (21.0 per cent).
 In part this reflected the transfer of assets from the private sector, which contributed to a fall of 3.4 per cent in private investment.